appsody/website/content/docs/using-appsody/building-and-deploying.md

 - Calls `appsody build` and creates a *deployment* Docker image and a manifest file named `app-deploy.yaml`, as described in the previous section.
 - If you specified the `--knative` flag, or if Knative is the only deployment option for your stack, the command tags the image with the special prefix `dev.local`, making it accessible to your Kubernetes cluster (assuming you followed [these directions](/docs/using-appsody/installing-knative-locally))
-- The yaml manifest generated at build, `app-deploy.yaml` is used to issue a `kubectl apply -f` command against the target Kubernetes cluster to deploy the application using the Appsody Operator.
+- The deployment manifest, `app-deploy.yaml`, is used to issue a `kubectl apply -f` command against the target Kubernetes cluster so that the application can be deployed by the Appsody Operator.

 ### Deploying your application through Docker Hub